 The National Council of State Boards of Nursing (NCSBN), says professional boundaries are “the spaces between the nurse’s power and the client’s vulnerability.”
 So what exactly does that mean?
 Well basically, it means that because you are the one in the position of the professional and they are in the position where they depend on your care, its important to conduct yourself in a way that makes your patient’s needs met safely.

-Different Levels of Boundary Crossing
+Different Levels of Nurse and Patient Boundaries

 Not all boundary crossing in created equal.
 It ranges from slight or accidental done as to help the needs of a patient to the other end of spectrum–wildly inappropriate behavior from nurse to a patient.